andrasq/node-docs/fast-node.md

 - allocate arrays meant to grow with new Array().  push() into a `new Array` is 3x faster than into `[]`.
 - if speed is important, test a local copy of `.length`, it's 10% faster.
+- avoid iterating arrays with for (i in array)
 - node arrays are laid out as a contiguous vector of pointers.
 This means
   - indexed array lookups are very very fast
   - sparse arrays still allocate space for the holes (value `undefined`)